doersino/excessivelyadequate.com/_posts/2020-04-23-sierpinksy.md

 ## Addendum: Evolution visualization

-In order to generate the "evolution" visualization shown at the bottom of the "Theory" section, I've adapted and parameterized the query detailed in this post.
+In order to generate the "evolution" visualization shown at the bottom of the "Theory" section, I've adapted and parameterized the query detailed in this post to output a [small multiples chart](https://en.wikipedia.org/wiki/Small_multiple).
 In case you're interested, the following code snippet replaces everything below the `-- let's-a go!` comment:

 ```sql
 \set width 100